adeverteuil/forced-command-ssh-ca/README.md

 Forced Command SSH CA can be configured with FreeIPA integration for user authentication with SSH public key authentication.
-In this case, sudo rules and Host Based Access Control must be carefully planned to limit access to the public key for regular users.
+In this case, centralized sudo rules and Host Based Access Control must be carefully planned to limit access to the public key for regular users.

+I suggest joining the CA server to the ipa domain and setting `ssh_ca_configuration.freeipa_integration` to `yes` in host variables **before** running the `install.yml` playbook.

+I tested this on a Ubuntu 14.04 ipa client with two CentOS 7 ipa servers.

 Joining the FreeIPA domain
 --------------------------

-I tested this on a Ubuntu 14.04 ipa client with two CentOS 7 ipa servers.

 Install FreeIPA client